Why Do We Play?

 The definition of play is to follow the child's lead, let the child have their own ideas, and really think about when you're playing with the child.
 If it's your idea, chances are the child won't stay and play with you for very long because they want to be able to have their own ideas.
 As soon as a clinician (or parent) starts to change the idea and make it their own, they lose the child.

-For students whose language is not developing typically, we use play-based strategies to promote language development.
-Play can intrinsically motivate children to learn through exploration of play materials.
+For students experiencing atypical language development, play-based strategies are invaluable for promoting language skills.
 For children with and without special educational needs play is crucial, as it is a way for students to socialize and make sense of the world (Stewart, 2009).
+Play intrinsically motivates children to explore and learn through interactive play materials, aiding language development and fostering socialization.
+Vygotsky's theories underscore the significance of play in enhancing language use and regulating thought processes.
 Vygotsky's idea was that through play, children become more competent in their language use and begin to regulate their own thought processes, start to explore with language and interaction, and develop higher-level skills.

 So, that’s why we play.
 Go, have fun!